BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

     name VARCHAR(30) UNIQUE NOT NULL
 );
 ```
-#### To showcase the data inserted into the `countries` table, we have used the following SQL query as we will do later on:
+#### To showcase data from different tables, we will utilize the following SQL query with minor adaptations tailored to each specific table as needed.
+It's important to note that the displayed data will represent a subset of the entire dataset, as it helps us manage the length of the displayed information:

 ```plpgsql
 SELECT